abmist/s2ci/README.md

 * In some charts can be activated functionalities like the brush (to select periods of time) or the zoom (to focus the analysis in a specific point of time).

+## Data

+The original data -which come from a CSV file- are imported to a non relational database -MongoDB- and converted into JSON format.

 ## Structure

 This site consists of **two parts** separated into different pages, **one for charts** and **the other one for a detailed data table**.